 Work placed on the UC Research Repository

-If you have included other people's Intellectual Property (IP) in your thesis, you can impose an embargo on your work, with the agreement of your supervisor, the Postgraduate Office and the University Librarian.
-You will be asked to submit a Thesis Declaration Form form when you submit, and the options are there.
+If you have included other people's Intellectual Property (IP) in your thesis, you can impose an embargo on your work, with the agreement of your supervisor, the Graduate School and the University Librarian.
+You can find further information about the submission process and embargo options at the thesis submission section.
 The policy covering embargoes is in the UC Policy Library.
-For works of a very sensitive nature please speak to your supervisor and the Postgraduate office for options.
+For works of a very sensitive nature please speak to your supervisor and the Graduate School for options.

 The licence imposed on works published on the UC Research Repository is an "All Rights Reserved" one.
 This limits readers to the rights they have under NZ law.
 If you would like more information about that, please contact the author of this guide or a Subject Librarian.